Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

     Province,
     Product_Sub_Category;
 ```
+- **EXPLANATION:** The total sales of Appliances in Ontario was ₦202,346.84
 ```
 ---(Q4) Advise the management of KMS on what to do to increase the revenue from the bottom 10 customer SELECT TOP 10